aalllee/convexHull2D/README.md

 ### A Cinema 4D plugin to compute 2-dimensional convex hulls.
 ### Currently built for R25.120

-### Installing the plugin:
-	Create a "plugins" folder inside your Cinema 4D R25 directory (by default it is at "C:\Program Files\Maxon Cinema 4D R25").
-	Inside the plugins folder create a folder named "Convex Hulls 2D" and paste the "res" folder and "convexhull2d.xdl64" file inside it.
-	You will find the plugin under Extensions tab after reloading Cinema 4D.

 ### What is a Convex Hull:
 	Let's first take a look at the definition of a convex hull before exploring the possible use cases of the plugin.